Housman Country: Into the Heart of England

 ASL does not go in for much detailed description of landscape at all: details are perhaps supplied by the imagination of its readers.
 That has not stopped people, including famous writer-fans such as Willa Cather, from going to Shropshire and trekking through the countryside, or wheeling through on bicycles, with ASL as a pocket guide.
 Even Housman’s brother Laurence went looking about the place after the book was published and reported back to A.E.H. on mistakes regarding steeples and weather vanes and churchyards.
 This book too does some tromping through actual Shropshire; Parker was “brought up in Herefordshire, a few miles from the Shropshire border.”
 But “although people have used the book ASL . . . as a kind of guidebook to a specific English region,” he adds, “it could more accurately be described as a gazetteer of the English heart.”

 This book does not fit in a pocket: a handsome, thick-papered hard-back (bookended with striking woodcuts), it is something of a brick, weighing in, with bibliography and note and index, at 446 pages, not including the full text of A Shropshire Lad, conveniently added to the end.
 Ultimately I felt this was two books, one about Housman and ASL, and one about Englishness; a Venn diagram.
 Where do Housman and Englishness intersect?
-A glance at the hefty index, under Housman, and under Englishness, give an idea of the argument.
+A glance at the hefty index, under Housman, and under Englishness, gives an idea of the argument.
 (These are only partial listings.)

 Housman, Alfred Edward (AEH):